anilmawji/ITPortal/README.md

 ## Roadmap

 - Ability to schedule the execution of script jobs so they can run at a specified date & time.
-- I am currently in the middle of abstracting the script execution pipeline from the PowerShell runtine environment.
-This will allow other types of scripts (Python, Bash) to eventually be supported as well.
 - Mac Catalyst integration for macOS users.

 ## Dependencies